pcarbo/kyoto/README.md

 the first generation (F1) of mice.
 In our case, the inbred founders are the [LG/J](http://jaxmice.jax.org/strain/000675.html) and [SM/J](http://jaxmice.jax.org/strain/000687.html) inbred strains obtained from Jackson Laboratories.
-Since the mother and father have identical chromosomes, each F1 mouse is genetically identical (see the figure).
-If we denote the LG/J and SM/J alleles by A and B, all F1 mice have genotype AB (for loci on autosomal chromosomes).
+Since the mother (A) and father (B) have identical chromosomes, each F1 mouse is genetically identical (see the figure).
+If we denote the LG/J and SM/J alleles by A and B, all F1 mice have genotype AB at loci on autosomal chromosomes.

 The next generation (F2) is obtained by randomly crossing the F1 mice.
-The F2 mice have three possible genotypes on autosomal chromosomes, AA, AB and BB.
-This random mating ("outbreeding") is repeated in subsequent generations to produce the advanced intercross.
-In the data set we will examine for this module, we have phenotype and genotype data from F2 mice, and in mice from the 34th generation of the advanced intercross.
-Understanding the features of an advanced intercross is not a central objective of this module, but it is useful to make some observations about this as we progress.
+The F2 mice have three possible genotype outcomes on autosomal chromosomes, AA, AB and BB.
+This random mating is repeated in subsequent generations to produce the advanced intercross.
+In the data set used for this module, we have phenotype and genotype data from F2 mice, and in mice from the 34th generation of the advanced intercross.
+Understanding the features of an advanced intercross is not a central objective of this module, but it is useful to learn about this.

-The quantitative traits we will analyze were measured as part of study of anxiety-type behaviour in mice.
+The quantitative traits we analyze were measured as part of a study of anxiety-like behaviour in mice.
 In the "conditioned fear" paradigm to assess anxiety, the amount of "freezing" is measured over three separate days after exposure to paired tones (the conditioned stimulus) and shocks (the unconditioned stimulus).
 The goal of this study was to advance our understanding of the genes underlying anxiety